mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/02_scripting_workspaces.rst

 =====================

 The :ref:`Workspaces Toolbox<WorkbenchWorkspaceToolbox>` is used to store and manage workspaces within Mantid.
-Behind the scences, the Analysis Data Service or ADS is used to control these workspaces.
+Behind the scenes, the Analysis Data Service or ADS is used to control these workspaces.

 Below are some examples of how to control workspaces with a script.